-This week’s guest blog is a brilliant look at the way in which we compare ourselves to others.
+This article looks at the way in which we compare ourselves to others in relation to cancer experiences.
 It’s written by a clinical psychologist with personal experience of breast cancer and it’s a must read for everyone with cancer.

 One of the things I will often hear in my clinic is, “I shouldn’t be complaining, at least I’m not as bad off as X,Y, Z”.
 The X, Y and Z can be “at least I only have primary cancer” or, “at least I didn’t lose my boob”, “at least I didn’t have to have chemo”.
 It functions as a way for people to invalidate or dismiss their difficult feelings, but also has the effect of making themselves feel bad or guilty for feeling a certain way.